-Learn how to make the classic Spanish Romesco sauce with this recipe, including roasted bell peppers, tomato, garlic, almonds and thickened with toasted bread.
+This classic Spanish Romesco sauce recipe is made with roasted bell peppers, tomato, garlic, almonds and thickened with bread, super versatile.

-Romesco sauce is a Spanish sauce with a focus on red peppers and almonds or other nuts from Tarragona, Catalonia, Spain.
+Romesco sauce is a Spanish sauce from Tarragona, Catalonia, Spain made with red peppers and almonds or other nuts.

-Typically the nuts are slightly roasted then processed with roasted red peppers and thickened with a toasty bread.
-The nutty flavor is apparent goes with any number of dishes, and can be used as a simple condiment, left out as a spread, or tossed over proteins.
+Typically the nuts are slightly roasted then processed with roasted red peppers and thickened with a stale or toasty bread.
+The nutty flavor is apparent and compliments any number of dishes, and can be used as a simple condiment, left out as a spread, or spooned over proteins.

 The red wine vinegar is an ideal finisher for this sauce and you can vary up the zing quality with more or less vinegar in the end.